-The « pendule sonore » is both a musical instrument and an ecological sound apparatus.
+The pendule sonore is both a music instrument and an ecological sonic dispositif.

 It exploits the natural affordances of the gravitational field to produce sounds from objects that swing freely over a percussive element.
 Spectromorphologies can either be controlled by means of performative gestures, or emerge autonomously from the perpetual back and forth movement of objects.